garyhurtz/cmp_kitty/README.md

 })
 ```

-After installation is complete, you can test communication between cmp_kitty and Kitty itself with the command:
+To check your installation you can test communication between *cmp_kitty* and Kitty itself with the command:

     :CmpKittyLs

-This should open a new buffer and insert the contents of Kitty's JSON response.
+This should open a new buffer and insert the contents of Kitty's JSON response, as it did from the
+command line.

 See below for more information about this command.

 ## Configuration

-Configuration follows nvim-cmp's standard *option* table.
-An example is shown below, which includes
+Configuration uses nvim-cmp's standard *option* table, as shown below.
+By default all tabs and windows contribute
-all options with their default values.
-Note that function bodies have been removed and moved to their
+completions, and completions include most types of available information.
+Configure which information to
+include using the *match_* configuration options, below.
+You can find the bodies of the default functions
-respective sections of the documentation.
+in their respective sections of the documentation.

-By default all tabs and windows are matched and parsed, and all target information is returned.
-This should
-be what most people want, but if you would like to remove some types of information that gets inserted
-into your completions you can set the associated *match_* configuration option to false.
 ```lua
 option = {